Mileena28/blood-of-the-wild-gods-master-document/README.md

 - **Bloodmarked:** Mortals touched by divine blood who gain "godlike power" but risk "monstrous corruption"
 - **Beastborn:** Creatures of "nightmare and primal rage" born from divine blood's corruption of the land, each "a twisted echo of a god's wrath, sorrow, or forgotten desire"

+**Complete Bloodmarked Transformation Mechanics** **Citation:** [Blood of the Wild Gods: The Silence, Chapter 13: "Dust and Silver, Blood and Beast"] Detailed as involuntary response to life-threatening situations involving complete physical metamorphosis: "Searing heat erupted," "muscles convulsed, expanding, contorting," "bones shifted and ground beneath his skin," "his limbs—no longer human.
+Monstrously warped.
+Claws extended.
+Fur sprouted.
+Veins pulsed with an unholy light beneath darkened skin."
+Grants superhuman abilities but total loss of rational control as "pure, primal instinct took over."

 **Bloodmarked Transformation Variations**
-**Citation:** [Blood of the Wild Gods: The Silence, Chapter 2: "The Silence Before the Storm"] Human transformations are detailed as violent, involuntary processes triggered by extreme stress.
-Physical changes include "larger, clawed" hands, "darkened and thickened" skin with "coarse fur," and "rows of wickedly sharp fangs," granting superhuman abilities.

-**Citation:** [Blood of the Wild Gods: The Silence, Chapter 5: "The Blood of the Tundra"] Beastman Bloodmarked transformations differ significantly, with Ryx undergoing complete metamorphosis into "a colossal black lion" during moments of extreme stress.
+**Citation:** [Blood of the Wild Gods: The Silence, Chapter 5: "The Blood of the Tundra"] Beastman Bloodmarked transformations differ significantly from human versions, with Ryx undergoing complete metamorphosis into "a colossal black lion" during moments of extreme stress.
 This transformation appears more animalistic and primal than human Bloodmarked abilities, suggesting different manifestations based on species.

 **Specialized Magic Types**